-- Electing three individuals as directors, each for a three-year term, as part of Class I of our nine member classified board of directors, as identified in the Proxy Card and this Proxy Statement. - Ratifying the appointment of Grant Thornton LLP ("Grant Thornton") as the Company's independent registered public accounting firm ("External Accountant") for year ended December 31, 2014. - Approving, as an advisory vote, only, compensation of the Named Executive Officers as identified in this Proxy Statement. - · Transacting such other business as may properly come before the meeting and any adjournment or adjournments of it.
+- Electing three individuals as directors, each for a three-year term, as part of Class III of our ten member classified board of directors, as identified in the Proxy Card and this Proxy Statement. - Ratifying the appointment of Grant Thornton LLP ("Grant Thornton") as the Company's independent registered public accounting firm ("External Accountant") for year ended December 31, 2016. - Adoption of the minutes of the June 29, 2015 annual meeting and transacting such other business as may properly come before the meeting and any adjournment or adjournments of it.